katiektea/100-days-of-code/log.md

 Today's session took a cerebral toll on me.
 I have a difficult time understanding the logic behind it all, but I believe with practice, I will get there.
 I am also learning to chunk my tasks together and manage my time properly.
 It's not perfect, but it is improving :')

+### Day 16: April 30, 2020

+Worked with higher order functions in JS and mainly did some revision and exercises.

+**Thoughts**
+Are there such thing as an off day?
+Because yesterday was one of those days.

+Compared to how comfortable I am with HTML or CSS, JS is definitely more difficult for me to grasp.
+Nevertheless I think it's all about coming out of my comfort zone and embracing it.
+Taking a step and the opportunity, and running with it.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday